 To understand how to organize a submittal log, you must have a clear understanding of submittal logs and what they entail.
-A submittal log is created by a general contractor and subcontractor.
+A construction submittal log is created by a general contractor and subcontractor.
 The general contractors submittal is created to obtain information from subcontractors, while the subcontractors submittal log is used to track approvals and key dates.
 It can come in several forms such as samples, product data and the most common form, shop drawings.
 Submittals are NOT contractual or legally binding, they simply give insight into quality and dimensions of the finished product.

-The Specs of Submittals
+The Spec Section of Submittals

 The most common construction submittal logs include:

 - Certificates of insurance and workers’ compensation coverage documents

 - Schedule of submittals and anticipated project schedule

 - Product data

 Although the above mentioned are the most common submittal logs, others include: